We are a patient led global charity registered in the UK dedicated to helping you find your ROOT CAUSE and find TREATMENTS THAT WORK.

-It is generally accepted that Meniere’s disease symptoms are as a result of a genetically narrow aquaduct within the inner ear coupled with inflammation of the endolymphatic sac.
+It is generally accepted that Meniere’s disease symptoms are as a result of inflammation of the endolymphatic sac within the inner ear.

 For reference, the current traditional existing approach to diagnosis within the medical profession is outlined below.